krishnath-24/atlys/README.md

 ## 🛠️ Features

-- Sign In / Sign Up modal with animation
+- Sign In / Sign Up modal
+- Feed page for all posts
 - Post creation and listing with animated transitions
 - State management via Redux
+- persisting post in localStorage
 - Responsive UI with Tailwind CSS

 ## 📸 Screenshots / Link